 - Each poller node is responsible for its own host group.

 - The master node holds all the status information.

 The OP5 Monitor Slim Poller is a scaled-down version of the poller.
 It is a containerised version of OP5 Monitor and includes only the components needed to run checks and sync the results to the master server.
 This allows you to run a smaller, more efficient version of OP5 Monitor in cases where you do not need your poller to have a user interface or an HTTP API.
 Furthermore, it facilitates the deployment of OP5 Monitor into existing cloud or container infrastructures to monitor the services within them.

 The Slim Poller only comes with a subset of the full OP5 Monitor functionality, so has the following limitations.

 |User interface||There is no user interface included with a Slim Poller deployment, so you must use the user interface of the master server instead.|

 |HTTP API||As there is no HTTP API included, all access to the API must be through the master server.|

 |Notifications||The Slim Poller does not include a mail server, so all notifications must be sent from the master server.
 For more information, see Configure poller notifications through the master in Scale up your monitoring environment.|

 |Plugins||Only the most frequently used plugins are included with the Slim Poller.
 You can install custom plugins if required.
 For more information, see Install custom plugins on a Slim Poller.|

 The Slim Poller must be set up in passive mode.
-This means that there is one-way communication from the poller to the master.
 The Slim Poller must be able to reach the master on ports

 |Poller mode only||A Slim Poller can only be used in poller mode.
 It is not possible to set up a Slim Poller as a peer to a master OP5 Monitor node.
 It is, however, possible to set up poller peers.|